nette/security/readme.md

 Authorizator
 ------------

 Authorizator decides, whether the user has permission to take some action.
-It's an implementation of [api:Nette\Security\IAuthorizator] interface with only one method `isAllowed()`.
+It's an implementation of Nette\Security\IAuthorizator interface with only one method `isAllowed()`.
 Purpose of this method is to determine, whether given role has the permission to perform certain *operation* with specific *resource*.

 - **role** is a user attribute - for example moderator, editor, visitor, registered user, administrator, ...
 - **resource** is a logical unit of the application - article, page, user, menu item, poll, presenter, ...